-In your first lesson, you will discover a wonderful solution to your students’ aversion to word problems—it's a Singapore Math strategy called model drawing, and it give students seven reliable steps that will help them solve every word problem they encounter.
+In your first lesson, you will discover a wonderful solution to your students' aversion to word problems.
+It's a Singapore Math strategy called model drawing, which gives students seven reliable steps that will help them solve every word problem they encounter.

 Are you ready to learn about your model drawing process?
 This lesson focuses on model drawing and how to read the problem.
 You will learn to determine variables, make a visual representation of the problem, adjust that model for problem information, do the computation, and write a final sentence.